cakwok/Computer-Vision/5. CNN Recognition using Deep Networks/README.md

-# Character Recognition Using CNN
+# OCR Using CNN
 In this project, I have built, trained, analyzed, modified a Convolutional Neural Network CNN to learn recognizing numbers and greek letters.

 The end goal of the system is to recognise handwrittings, with system tunning to achieve 90% accuracy.

 ### Method

-To prepare a real life testing dataset, as shown at the below capture at the left, my own set of handwrittings was pre-processed into binary images.
-This is to match the format of the MNIST dataset.
+To prepare a real life testing dataset, as shown below the capture at the left, I pre-processed my own set of handwrittings into binary images.
+This is to match with the format of the MNIST dataset.

-At right upper corner, we can see the from the value of "prediction", which shows what machine has learnt and able to tell the digits of my handwritting.
-We can see generally, it learnt well before tunning, 6 out of 10 writtings were classified correctly, so 60% accuracy.
-Having said that, for those numbers which are misclassified, they are still a close prediction with alike features.
+At right upper corner, it shows the prediction result from the CNN before tunning.
+As we can see the from the value of "prediction", about 60% of the characters were predicted correctly.

 ![image](https://user-images.githubusercontent.com/21034990/176381947-5a45a6b7-511a-4099-8e65-5be10de0ca08.png)